sdc-china/IDA-doc/_posts/2018-08-09-trouble-shooting-faq.md

 1. Why do I need to specify the snapshot acronym when I want to run the pipeline?
     - Answer: The snapshot acronym is optional.
 If user specify a snapshot acronym name when start pipeline, then the pipeline will skip "snapshot" step and use this snapshot acronym to run test/checkstyle steps.

-1. Can run test/checkstyle against tip/default in pipeline?
+1. Can I run test/checkstyle against tip/default in pipeline?
     - Answer: Yes.
 If the tip option is checked in test/checkstyle step, then it will always run against tip/default(depends on PC or PS) snapshot.

 1. Can I specify a PS as the first stage of a pipeline?